maciverlab/offline_leaf/README.md

-# offleaf.sh
+# offleaf.sh & figleaf.sh
-A shell script for offline work on an Overleaf project.
+**offleaf.sh**: A shell script for offline work on an Overleaf project.
 Automatic synchronization and merging when online.

+**figleaf.sh**: A shell script for automatic conversion of vector illustration files to bitmap and optimized vector for synchronization to an Overleaf project.

+# offleaf.sh:

 This uses Overleaf's [gitsync functionality](https://www.overleaf.com/learn/how-to/Git_Integration_and_GitHub_Synchronization)